Feature Attributes#

 feature attribute.

-Often, IFA can intuit the proper date format especially if the dates are a Python
+Often, IFA can intuit the proper date/time format, especially if they are a Python

 datetime